-Registration alone does not entitle a practitioner to legally practise dietetics.
+Registration alone does not entitle a practitioner to legally practice dietetics.

 A registered dietitian practising the profession of dietetics without a current practising certificate is grounds for disciplinary action.

-Specifically, section 8 of the HPCA Act prohibits a registered dietitian from performing services which fall within the description of dietetics and requires that practise must be in accordance with the conditions on the practitioner’s scope of practise.
+Specifically, section 8 of the HPCA Act prohibits a registered dietitian from performing services which fall within the description of dietetics and requires that practice must be in accordance with the conditions on the practitioner’s Scope of Practice.

-A practising certificate is about current entitlement to practise dietetics.
+A practising certificate is about current entitlement to practice dietetics.